sophiakun/Kunisaki-Data-Science-Portfolio/TidyData-Project/README.md

 ## Project Overview:

+Welcome!
 This project focuses on cleaning and visualizing a **2008 Summer Olympic Medalists dataset** using **tidy data principles**.
 I transformed the dataset so that:

 - Each variable has its own column
 - Each observation forms its own row